Metallurgist

 You can specialise in a range of areas as a metallurgist, from traditional manufacturing roles to working with cutting-edge technology

 As a metallurgist you'll be concerned with the extraction and processing of various metals and alloys.
-You'll investigate and examine the performance of metals such as iron, steel, aluminium, nickel and copper and use them to produce a range of useful products and materials with certain properties.
+You'll investigate and examine the performance and properties of metals such as iron, steel, aluminium, nickel and copper, and alloys such as steel and brass, and use them to help produce a range of useful products and materials.

 Your work may be in: